CJ Kelly knows a lot about baseball, and has written many in-depth articles on the subject.

 Alabama native Willie Howard Mays Jr. was the son a local baseball player.
 His mother had also been an exceptional dual-sport athlete in high school, a very rare feat for women in the early 20th century.
 Young Willie showed excellent athletic ability from his earliest days and by high school was a multi-sport star, playing baseball, football, and basketball.

 While attending the famed Fairfield Industrial High School, Mays quietly began his pro baseball career, playing over the summer of 1947 with the Chattanooga Choo-Choos.
 He did it again the following summer and into the fall, playing for the Birmingham Black Barons of the Negro Leagues.
 However, his amateur status was needed to keep playing high school sports, so he returned full time to Fairfield.

 In an ironic twist, it was another African American who was sent down to the minors to make room for Mays.
 Artie Wilson, who became the third African American to play for the Giants, was called up at the beginning of the season.
 But he struggled at the plate.
 In May, Duroucher gave him the bad news.
 Wilson never returned to the Majors.

 The 1951 season was not just an amazing year for the New York Giants and the growing number of black players throughout the Major Leagues.
 It would go down as one of the most incredible years in baseball history.
 Two future superstars, Willie Mays and Mickey Mantle, emerged.
-Another, Joe DiMaggio, played his final game.
+A legend, Joe DiMaggio, played his final game.
 The National League pennant race between the Giants and Dodgers is now considered the greatest of all time.